 WeChat is linked with other platforms and it also has monetizing mechanisms.

-Opening a subscription or public account on WeChat gives influencers an chance to get followers and also leads for promoting their goods and services.
+Opening a subscription or public account on WeChat gives influencers a chance to get followers and also leads for promoting their goods and services.

 Weibo is Chinese Twitter with around 600 million people signed up.

-Weibo is a microblog offering their official users tools for live streaming.
+Weibo is a microblog offering its official users tools for live streaming.
 Mini-videos and Instagram-like stories have become crucial in Weibo promotional activities.

 - Little Red Book (Instagram)

 Little Red Book, or XiaoHongShu, is the new promotional giant in China.
 It is more similar to Instagram and it is incredibly lucrative for the Chinese Key Opinion Leaders or influencers.

 This platform has an aim to promote products with good content and trusted people to say a word for that.

 - Douyin (TikTok or youtube)

 Douyin is another Goliath for promotions.
 However, its format is completely different.
 Douyin only features 1-minute videos.
-It works well in China because Chinese are now having extremely busy lifestyles with no time for time-consuming Internet hobbies.
-What they can do is to browse through short videos while in metro and get an outlook on common trends and get inspired.
+It works well in China because the Chinese are now having extremely busy lifestyles with no time for time-consuming Internet hobbies.
+What they can do is browse through short videos while in the metro and get an outlook on common trends and get inspired.